10 Must See Temples in Siem Reap That’s Not Angkor Wat

 - Power bank: Bring a power bank to keep your phone or any other gadgets charged.

 - First Aid Kit: We always have one with us in our day bag.
-It’s SO nice pull out a Band-Aid to cover up blisters of some Tylenol when you have a headache.
+It’s SO nice to pull out a Band-Aid to cover up blisters or pop some Tylenol when you have a headache.
 We don’t want you to have a cut or headache and have to go searching for relief when you could have something in your pack instead.

 Temples in Siem Reap Map